modm-io/modm/docs/src/guide/installation.md

 scons now works with Python 3.
 Unfortunately, macOS still defaults to Python 2.
-For a less intrusive way to run all scons scripts with Python 3 add this to your ~/.bashrc or ~/.zshrc
+For a less intrusive way to run all scons scripts with Python 3 add this to your `.bashrc` or `.zshrc`:

 	alias scons="/usr/bin/env python3 $(which scons)"

-To compile modm for macOS you need to install these libraries:
+To compile modm *for macOS* (and not the embedded target) you need to install some of these libraries as well, depending on what modm modules you use:

-	brew install boost gtkmm sdl zmqpp gcc
+	brew install boost zmqpp gcc

 ## Linux